OrdinaryMagician/umeshtools/README.md

   texture indices don't start at zero, or there are "jumps" between used indices).
 This tool remaps all texture indices to the lowest unused index, effectively "squashing" them together and removing gaps.
-- **polymangler** : [TODO] A tool that replicates the "mangling" Umodel does on mesh export, where it effectively ignores LodMesh materials and instead comes up with its own indices.
-Included for backwards compatibility with stuff that expects this sort of nonsense.
 - **umesh2obj** : Creates .obj files for each frame of a mesh.
 - **attacher** : Attaches one mesh to the weapon triangle of another.
+Or alternatively, merges two meshes together provided they have the same number of frames.
 - **unmirror** : Flips the model on the X axis, for models that are usually imported with the UNMIRROR flag in UE1 (e.g.: player models).
 - **polyflip** : Flips a specified set of polys in one datafile (by swapping